Be the Change

 - A facilitator’s guide to be used for the event to deepen the understanding and practice of nonviolence.
 This guide will also have exercise/activities that can be used in the classroom after the event to deepen the experience.

-- An educator from your institution will qualify to be selected for the Nonviolence Ambassador Certification Program to be held in Washington DC in Fall 2019.
+- An educator from your institution will qualify to be selected for the Nonviolence Ambassador Certification Program to be held in Washington DC in Summer 2020.
 This certification will empower the educator to promote PEACE within your institution

 From India With Love